Developers

 Seed URLs

 Start from specific pages and follow links within scope.
+The crawler discovers outbound links and reports them for depth-based crawling.

 Crawl policies